Frequently Asked Questions

 - Equal access to academics (courses and programs), services, jobs, activities, and other facilities available through the University.

-- Reasonable and appropriate accommodations that the coordinator deems appropriate.
+- Reasonable and appropriate accommodations

 - The expectation that the documentation you provide will be kept confidential.
 You have the choice over who can, and who cannot, know about your disability, that is, except where it's required by law.